 The more news we get about glyphosate, the more bad news we get about how much we are exposed to glyphosate, no matter what we do to avoid it.

 I was talking to a doctor this weekend.
 An integrative physician who tests his patients for toxic exposure.
-He said that all of his patients, even the “health nuts,” show up with glyphosate in their urine.
+He said that all his patients, even the “health nuts,” have detectable amounts of glyphosate in their urine.
 After seeing this over and over again, he tested himself.
 Sure enough, he, too, had been exposed to glyphosate.

-Glyphosate is a popular weed-killer that is used extensively in agriculture, on golf courses, and on people’s personal lawns.
+Glyphosate is a popular weed-killer.
+It is used extensively in agriculture, on golf courses, and on people’s personal lawns.
 It’s the main ingredient in Roundup, which is made by Monsanto.
 Chances are high you’ve got a container in your garage.